 While all of the above is true – the media, school foods and the cultural abuses that aggravate childhood obesity – the buck really stops with as us individuals.
 What happens in the home and the family is the strongest influence upon our children’s nutritional choices.
 Are you an enabler for the health of your kids, or do you model and teach a lifestyle which results in obesity?
 As the saying goes, children learn more from what we do than from what we merely say.

 The most powerful way to counteract the negative influences of the culture is to create a positive family atmosphere in our own homes.
-We as parents and mentors of children need to train and educate them about how to live a lifestyle that promotes health and wellness.
-We need to consciously teach our children about the importance of eating organic fruits and vegetables, drinking purified water and getting a sufficient amount of sunshine and exercise.
+We as parents and mentors of children must train and educate them (from the cradle) in how to live a lifestyle that promotes good health and wellness.
+Teaching our children about the importance of eating organic fruits and vegetables, drinking purified water and getting a sufficient amount of sunshine and exercise will go a long way in chopping down the obesity epidemic in children.
 We also need to teach them “how” to plant an organic garden and how to source other clean and beneficial foods.
 It all begins at our own dinner tables and in our own kitchens.
 Eating well – both in quality and quantity – is a proactive process.
 It doesn’t happen by accident.